maurovm/thesis_template/README.md

 # DPhil thesis template
 --------------------------

-Latex template for a research progress report or a DPhil thesis for an engineering graduate student at the University of Oxford.
+Latex template for a research progress report or a DPhil thesis for a graduate student of the Department of Engineering Science at the University of Oxford.

 Requirements
 --